aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

    Moreover, plumage sexual dichromatism likely plays a role in hybridization avoidance via reproductive character displacement to facilitate species and mate recognition, especially among closely-related species.
-For example, in European _Ficedula_ flycatchers, female choice selects for divergent male plumage colouration across populations and species, leading to character displacement and reduced rates of interspecific hybridization [@alatalo1994;@saetre1997;@laaksonen2015].
+For example, in _Ficedula_ flycatchers, female choice selects for divergent male plumage colouration across populations and species, leading to character displacement and reduced rates of interspecific hybridization [@alatalo1994;@saetre1997;@laaksonen2015].
 More broadly and across taxa, greater plumage dichromatism is positively correlated with transitions from allopatry to parapatry and increases in geographic range overlaps among passerine sister species pairs [@cooney2017].
-Greater plumage sexual dichromatism has also been found to be associated with greater species divergence and richness [@seddon2013;@cooney2019].
+Greater plumage sexual dichromatism has also been found to be positively associated with greater species divergence and richness [@seddon2013;@cooney2019].
    Among passerine sister species pairs, more pronounced changes in male rather than female plumage colouration in sexually-dichromatic species suggest that female choice and male-male competition often lead to concurrent increases in sexual dichromatism and speciation events [@seddon2013].
 Therefore, plumage sexual dichromatism may be a selected trait for facilitating species and mate recognition when closely-related species have sympatric breeding ranges [@martin2010;@martin2015a].

-   True thrushes (genus: _Turdus_) are an exceptionally diverse genus of passerine birds consisting of about ~86 species distributed across the globe (Fig. 1).
+   True thrushes (_Turdus_ spp.) are an exceptionally diverse monophyletic genus of passerine birds consisting of about ~86 species distributed across the globe (Fig. 1).
 The true thrushes are an ideal passerine clade for examining the species recognition hypothesis for plumage sexual dimorphism.
 Plumage sexual dimorphism and migratory behaviours vary substantially between species and sexual dichromatism has evolved multiple times in thrushes across the world [@clement2000;@nagy2019].
 Hybridization also occurs in some, but not all, _Turdus_ species.
-There is a large hybrid zone between four _Turdus_ species (_T. atrogularis_, _T. eunomus_, _T. naumanni_, _T. ruficollis_) in north-central Asia [@mccarthy2006], indicating that some sympatric _Turdus_ species successfully interbreed.
+There is a large hybrid zone between four _Turdus_ species (_T. atrogularis_, _T. eunomus_, _T. naumanni_, _T. ruficollis_) in north-central Asia [@mccarthy2006], indicating that some sympatric _Turdus_ species can successfully interbreed.

    Overall, ecological conditions that increase the time and degree of difficulty in finding a suitable conspecific mate should select for phenotypic traits that reliably signal species and